Ligao: History

-During the 16th century, Ligao was started as a small settlement.
-In 1606, it was founded as a barrio of Polangui, and then to Oas in 1665.
-One year later, in 1666, it became an independent municipality.
+During the 16th century, Ligao was established as a small settlement.
+In 1606, it was founded as a barrio of Polangui, and then ceded to Oas in 1665.
+In the following year, it became an independent municipality.
+The 1818 census showed the area had 2,968 native families and 24 Spanish-Filipino families.

 Cityhood

-On January 2, 1997, Mayor Fernando V. Gonzalez's efforts has made possible the cityhood of Ligao.
-Four years later, President Gloria Macapagal Arroyo signed Republic Act 9008 on February 21, 2001, making it as the sixth city in the Bicol Region.
-It was ratified by majority of voters in a plebiscite on March 24 of this year.
+On February 21, 2001, President Gloria Macapagal Arroyo signed Republic Act 9008 into law, granting cityhood to Ligao.
+It was ratified by voters in a plebiscite on March 24 of the same year.

 Geography

 Barangays

 Ligao City is politically subdivided into 55 barangays.
 Each barangay consists of puroks and some have sitios.

 There are 11 urban and 44 rural barangays, of which 3 are coastal barangays.